Shadizzle/turmeric/README.md

 expression after binding in it's arguments however.
 In the case that all of the `DeferredExpression`'s dependencies have been provided it will return the result of the expression.
-Otherwise it will return a new `DeferredExpression`, with all provided dependencies irreveribly injected into the expression body and only the remaining dependencies left to be bound.
+Otherwise it will return a new `DeferredExpression`, with all provided dependencies irreversibly injected into the expression body and only the remaining dependencies left to be bound.

 ## How is this useful?